 Responder: I hear your say ____ . (to honor speaker's ideas) I agree/disagree because ____ .

 Page 50.
-Ask you students to describe the climate where they live, "How would you describe the usual weather during the winter months?
+Ask your students to describe the climate where they live: "How would you describe the usual weather during the winter months?
 The summer months?
 Do we have a wet or dry season?"
-(See student notebook, p 7) If students are interested to know the average monthly temperatures and precipitation amounts where they live, The Weather Chanel is one place you can find climate graphs like the ones presented in this eBook.
-Enter your city, and then choose "Monthly" from the ribbon near the top of the page.
-Ask students to compare the climate graph for their city with the climate graphs for cities shared in the Comparing Climate Around the World chapter of the eBook (pages 28 - 45).
-Ask, "Which city in the eBook has a climate graph similar to ours?
+(See student notebook, page 7.)
+If students are interested in knowing the average monthly temperatures and precipitation amounts where they live, The Weather Chanel is one place you can find climate graphs like the ones presented in this e-Book.
+Enter your city, then choose "Monthly" from the ribbon near the top of the page.
+Ask students to compare the climate graph for their city with the climate graphs for cities shared in the Comparing Climate Around the World chapter of the e-Book (pages 28– 45).
+Ask, "Which city in the e-Book has a climate graph similar to ours?
 Which climate zone is that city in?"

-When you finish reading the eBook, go back to the list of student wonderings you recorded at the beginning of this task.
+When you finish reading the e-Book, return to the list of student wonderings you recorded at the beginning of this task.
 Ask students to identify the questions they can now answer.
-Take stock of the questions that are left.
+Note the questions that are left.
 Ask, "Which question should we try to answer next?
 How might we investigate?"

-If you're not sure where to go next, the How do we find patterns in weather? collection (see below) has resources to support you and your students' continued investigations of weather and climate.
+If you're not sure what to do next, the How do we find patterns in weather? collection (see below) has resources to support you and your students' continued investigations of weather and climate.